Datseris/Datseris.github.io/_pages/publications.md

 author_profile: true
 ---

+*remember that you can always ask me for pdf versions of any paper I have written, and I'd gladly share*

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}